MITx MicroMasters® Program Pathway to the Sustainability Degree

 Submitting Your Application

 During the semester that you are completing the proseminar, submit the official application to the program.
 Don't delay!
+It is critical to your admission and degree program success to prioritize the degree course required for admission and apply to the program before completing subsequent courses.
 We have fall, spring, and summer admission cycles.

 If you submit a complete and timely application—which includes your MITx MicroMasters Program credential in Supply Chain Management as well as the required Harvard course, grades, and cumulative GPA—you’ll be admitted, after which you’ll take seven more courses to earn the degree.